 How to Host the Perfect Father’s Day

-By Ellie Dharamraj - 6th May 2025
+By Ellie Dharamraj - 28th April 2026

-Today, the occasion is marked with everything from heartfelt messages and thoughtful gifts to exciting family activities and relaxing treats.
-Whether you’re planning something big or keeping it simple, we’ve gathered all the ideas you need to host the perfect Father’s Day this year.
+Father’s Day is a wonderful opportunity to celebrate the brilliant men that have helped shape our lives: whether that’s a dad, stepdad, grandad, or any other father figure.
+It gives us a chance to pause, show appreciation, and make father figures feel truly special.
+We traditionally mark the occasion with everything from heartfelt messages and thoughtful gifts to exciting family activities and relaxing treats.
+Whether you're planning something big or keeping it simple, we've gathered all the ideas you need to host the perfect Father's Day celebration this year.

 When is Father’s Day?